Thanushtanu/Maths_quiz/README.md

 - Inspired by various online quiz applications.
 - Thanks to all contributors and developers who have shared their knowledge and resources.

----

-Feel free to modify any sections as needed!